keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-In one job, you have to set the `dataField` parameter to value `members.active` and in another job, you have to set the `dataField` parameter to value `members.inactive`.The entire `jobs` section will look like this:
+In the first job, set the `dataField` parameter to the value `members.active`.
+In the second job, set the `dataField` parameter to the value `members.inactive`.
+The entire `jobs` section will look like this:

 {% highlight json %}
 {